Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Case Study: A Hurricane Disaster Relief Planning Problem

 \subsection{Problem Description and Model Formulation}

-Our novel multi-stage HDR problem is concerned with the logistics decisions of producing and distributing relief commodities to shelters prior to the landfall of a hurricane event.
-These relief commodities are used to fulfill the demand for civilians that are evacuated to shelters.
-As in related HDR problems, we consider that the demand can be estimated according to the location and intensity of the hurricane, which are updated every six hours.
+Our multi-stage HDR problem is concerned with the logistics decisions of producing and distributing relief commodities to shelters prior to the landfall of a hurricane.
+The relief commodities are used to fulfill the demand for civilians that are evacuated to shelters.
+As in the related problems, we consider that demand can be estimated according to the location and intensity of the hurricane, updated every six hours, which is the frequency of the hurricane forecast update by the National Hurricane Center~\citep{regnier2019hurricane}.
 We assume that shelters, DCs, and possible positions of the hurricane are located in a two-dimensional grid with a discrete set of $x$- and $y$-coordinates.
-The main goal is to produce and transport relief commodities from the DCs to the shelters in order to minimize the total cost, which consists of the penalty cost for unsatisfied demand and operational costs incurred in all time periods.
+The goal is to produce and transport relief commodities from the DCs to the shelters at a minimum (expected) cost, which consists of the penalty cost for unsatisfied demand and operational costs incurred in all time periods.

 In addition, we consider a set of contingency modalities that can be activated to increase the DCs' capacities.
 These modalities make the disaster relief logistics system more resilient to extreme hurricane events that may lead to unexpectedly high demand at the price of higher logistics costs.
 We make a practically relevant assumption that these modalities can be activated at most once during the planning horizon, and once activated, the modality will stay the same until the end of the planning horizon.
-Therefore, an active modality represents an incremental capacity increase at every stage on the planning horizon.
-These considerations are consistent with the practical constraints associated with these large-scale critical logistics operations (usually military aids are involved), which have this ``all or nothing'' feature and have to be implemented in small increments.
-Lastly, we consider a one-leg delay for these modalities (i.e., the capacity starts to increase from the stage immediately after the stage when a modality activation decision is made), which partially captures the logistical challenges of implementing changes during the disaster relief operations.
+An active modality represents an incremental capacity increase at every stage on the planning horizon.
+These considerations are consistent with the practical constraints associated with these large-scale critical logistics operations \Song{(e.g., the phased activation of national guards for disaster relief efforts)}, which have this ``all or nothing'' feature and have to be implemented in small increments.
+Lastly, we consider a one-leg delay for these modalities (i.e., the capacity starts to increase from the stage immediately after the stage when a modality activation decision is made), which partially captures the logistical challenges of modality changes during disaster relief.